aguiarlab/MotionPredict_old/README.md

 ```
 It creates 2 directories.
 One is called TrainTest which contains training and testing data.
 The other is called CrossValidationData which contains kfold cross validation data.

+Takes in 2 inputs: CV and a criteria.
 To run cross validation
 ```
 python3 sca.py CV simple
 ```
 Will print suggested threshold to stop making rules.
 Will also output directories containing results.txt files that have threshold and its respective calculated accuracy.

+Takes in 3 inputs: training data, threshold to stop making rules, and criteria.
 To run the final training data on the test data run:
 ```
 python3 sca.py ./DataPrep/TrainTest/TrainingData.csv 0.6 simple
 ```